mozman/ezdxf/docs/source/dxfinternals/filestructure.rst

    * Block Record table (BLOCK_RECORD) (DXF R13 and Later)

 4. **BLOCKS:** Contains all block definitions.
-The block name \*Model_Space or \*MODEL_SPACE is reserved for the drawing model space and the block name \*Paper_Space or \*PAPER_SPACE is reserved for the *active* paper space layout.
+The block name \*Model_Space or \*MODEL_SPACE is reserved for the drawing modelspace and the block name \*Paper_Space or \*PAPER_SPACE is reserved for the *active* paperspace layout.
-   Both block definitions are empty, the content of the model space and the *active* paper space is stored in the ENTITIES section.
+   Both block definitions are empty, the content of the modelspace and the *active* paperspace is stored in the ENTITIES section.
 The entities of other layouts are stored in special block definitions called \*Paper_Spacennn, nnn is an arbitrary but unique number.

-5. **ENTITIES:** Contains all graphical entities of the model space and the *active* paper space layout.
+5. **ENTITIES:** Contains all graphical entities of the modelspace and the *active* paperspace layout.
 Entities of other layouts are stored in the BLOCKS sections.

 6. **OBJECTS:** Contains all non-graphical objects of the drawing (DXF R13 and later)